c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ## Safe / fast

-Compilation has two modes: "safe" and "fast".
-Safe will insert checks for out-of-bounds access, null-pointer deref, shifting by negative numbers, division by zero, violation of contracts and asserts.
+Compilation has two modes: “safe” and “fast”.
+Safe mode will insert checks for out-of-bounds access, null-pointer deref, shifting by negative numbers, division by zero, violation of contracts and asserts.

-Fast will assume all of those checks can be assumed to always pass.
+Fast mode will assume that all of those checks always pass.
 This means that unexpected behaviour may result from violating those checks.
 It is recommended to develop in "safe" mode.

 If debug symbols are available, C3 will produce a stack trace in safe mode where an error occurs.